Port Canaveral Shuttle Transport options

 Port Canaveral cruisers arrive from different areas:

-- Sanford – Cruise line buses not available.
-Use shuttles, limousines or rental cars
+- Sanford – Cruise line buses not available

-- Melbourne – Cruise Line buses not available.
-Use shuttles, limousines or rental cars
+- Melbourne – Cruise Line buses not available

-- Orlando Airport hotels – Shuttles and taxis available
+- Orlando Airport hotels – Shared Shuttles and Private transport available

-- Disney World and other Theme Parks – Disney Cruise Line buses (Disney) and shuttles/taxis available
+- Disney World Hotels – Disney Cruise Line buses (Disney) and other options available

 1. Orlando Airport – Ground Transportation